History of the Pale Moon project

 UXP development returned to a more open development strategy, more historical compatibility with Mozilla, and a stronger reliance on the community itself to use their own judgement and common sense moving forward instead of the (attempted) tight control by Tobin at various key points.
 As the year 2022 continued, more and more control points came to light and were addressed with solutions favoring collaboration, transparency and open development.

-As part of this "return to sanity", several other thing were reverted like the removal of Macintosh code from UXP, allowing a collaboration with the main Mac developer (of "White Star") and unnecessary restrictions in both the code base and now self-hosted add-ons website.
+As part of this "return to sanity", several other things were reverted like the removal of Macintosh code from UXP, allowing a collaboration with the main Mac developer (of "White Star") and unnecessary restrictions in both the code base and now self-hosted add-ons website.

 Later in 2022, a new balance was found without Tobin, but with more active support of the community surrounding the browser and platform, giving rise to new applications like Epyrus and a successful restart of the Basilisk browser (which was initially discontinued to make room for GRE and closed "cathedral-style" development) under a new developer.
 The focus had once again become one of true cooperation and doing our best to help out sibling applications and projects.